 And yet the cares are many and the hours of toil are few; There is not time enough on earth for all I’d like to do; But, having lived and having toiled, I’d like the world to find Some little touch of beauty that my soul had left behind.

-Flowers might as well be the blood that runs through our veins â Stephanie’s talented son, Sidney, operates his own ‘Certified Naturally Grown’ Flower Farm conveniently located right here at Willow Pond Farm (greenhouse and flower fields located right by Stephanie’s shop) He specializes in growing uniquely beautiful flowers.
+Flowers might as well be the blood that runs through our veins â Stephanie’s talented son, Sidney, operates his own naturally grown & pesticide free, Gypsy Flower Farm, conveniently located right here at Willow Pond Farm (greenhouse & flower fields located right by Stephanie’s shop) He specializes in growing the unique & uncommon flora of the area.

 Jessica, Stephanie’s (one of three) daughters, is an amazingly talented pastry chef!
 She graduated from L’Academie de Cuisine with her Pastry of Arts Certificate and specializes in custom made cakes of all occasions, cupcakes, cake pops or anything else your heart (or stomach) desire.